gla-rad/SECOMLib/README.md

   for generating the signatures, based on the provided certificate and the data payload available.
-* **SecomEncryptionProvider**: This interface provides the main functionality for encrypting th4 available data payload according to thr SECOM standard.
+* **SecomEncryptionProvider**: This interface provides the main functionality for encrypting the available data payload according to the SECOM standard.
-* **SecomCompressionProvider**: This interface provides the main functionality for comrpessing the available data payload according to the SECOM standard.
+* **SecomCompressionProvider**: This interface provides the main functionality for compressing the available data payload according to the SECOM standard.

-The implementation of these providers is pretty self-explanatory and the definition of each will introduce the respective functionality on the SECOM service implementation.
-For example, if a *SecomCompressionProvider* is defined, then the library will provide compressed data.
+The implementation of these providers is pretty self-explanatory and the definition of each will introduce the respective functionality onto the SECOM service implementation.
+For example, if a *SecomCompressionProvider* is defined, then the library will produce compressed data.

 As expected, the provision of the *SecomSignatureProvider* is mandatory for SECOM to operate successfully, whether a provider or consumer of information.
-A common example for a SECOM client is the following:
+A simple example for a SECOM client is the following:

     /**
      * The SECOM Signature Validator Implementation.
-     *
-     * In the current e-Navigation Service Architecture, it's the cKeeper
-     * microservice that is responsible for generating the validating the
-     * SECOM message signatures.
      *
      */
      @Component